RealTimeLogic/BAS/README.md

 ## Who Can Use BAS Amalgamated

 BAS Amalgamated runs efficiently on a Cortex M4 running @100Mhz and up; however, most microcontrollers will need external memory.
-See the Memory section just below the [Barracuda App Server Porting instructions](https://realtimelogic.com/ba/doc/?url=introduction.html#porting) for details.
+See the Memory section in the [Porting Barracuda to an Embedded System](https://realtimelogic.com/ba/doc/?url=introduction.html#porting) for details.

 ## Before Downloading the Source Code

 The Barracuda App Server is a complex product with many options.
-Before downloading the source, download one of the [pre-compiled binaries with included Lua tutorials](https://realtimelogic.com/downloads/bas/).
-For FreeRTOS users: check out the super easy to use [ESP32 IDE](https://realtimelogic.com/downloads/sharkssl/ESP32/?bas=) designed for educational purposes.
+Before downloading the source code, consider downloading one of the [pre-compiled binaries with included Lua tutorials](https://realtimelogic.com/downloads/bas/).
+For FreeRTOS users, check out the super easy to use [ESP32 IDE](https://realtimelogic.com/downloads/sharkssl/ESP32/?bas=) designed for educational purposes.

 ## How To Compile